Ouxsoft/Hoopless/README.md

 ## About

-A modular content management system in PHP.
+A modular content management system in PHP

 HTML should be maintainable and separated by a markup abstraction layer.